REFLUX GERD - REFLUX

 A number of additional things can increase the likelihood of having reflux

-Overweight or obesity Pregnancy Late emptying of the stomach, connective tissue diseases such as rheumatoid arthritis, scleroderma or lupus choices in diet and lifestyle can worsen acid reflux if you already have it: Smoking certain foods and drinks, including chocolate and fatty or fried foods, coffee and alcohol large meals eating before bedtime, certain medications, including aspirin
+Overweight or obesity Pregnancy Late emptying of the stomach, connective tissue diseases such as rheumatoid arthritis, scleroderma or lupus choices in diet and lifestyle can aggravate the acid reflux if you already have it: smoking certain foods and drinks, including chocolate and fatty or fried foods, coffee and alcohol large meals eating before bedtime, certain medications, including aspirin.

 The most common symptom of reflux is heartburn.
 It usually feels like a burning pain in the chest that starts behind your sternum and moves upwards to your neck and throat.
 Many people say that it feels like the food is coming back here, leaving an acidic or bitter taste.